JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 This document focuses on using YANG to define data model for the IQ services with IF-MAP semantics.

 ###Contrail IF-MAP Data Model Semantics###
 Contrail data model follows IF-MAP graph-based data model semantics.
 Data model defined with such semantics can be easily mapped to key-value scale-out database such as Cassandra.
-The code to access this data model in the database, CRUD operations, can be generated from the modeling language.
-Implementation of other cross-cutting features, such as RBAC, notifcation, and logging etc, can also be generated automatically from the modeling language.
+The database schema, REST API, and code to read/write the persisted data model, can be generated from the modeling language.
+Implementation of other cross-cutting features, such as RBAC, notifcation, and logging etc, can also be generated automatically from the data model schema.

 Here are three basic constructs of IF-MAP based data model: Identity, Reference and Property